petesg/VISCAPTZfromStreamDeck/README.md

 ## obs.py

-As mentioned, this module serves as the entry point for the plugin.
+This module is the entry point for the plugin when loaded by OBS.
 The first section is labeled `# intrinsics` and defines a number of functions used by OBS to configure the script's setup interface and some actions that are triggered by OBS.
 This is mostly setting up the config UI as we don't use any OBS-triggered events after loading (all our actions will be triggered by button presses on the Stream Deck).
 See [obspython reference](https://github.com/upgradeQ/Streaming-Software-Scripting-Reference) for details on the OBS scripting api.

 The `configureMain()` function covers all primary setup for the plugin:
 * Loads the json config file.
 * Instantiates a camera object (see [ptz module](#ptz)) for each of the cameras in the loaded config.
+* Sends all the bootup commands specified in config file for each loaded camera.
 * Kicks off the [Stream Deck module](#buttons.py) which will serve as the source for all actions performed by the plugin.

 The rest of this module defines a number of callbacks used by the other modules to execute actions in OBS such as switching preview/live scenes and starting/stopping the stream.